 If you're in the market for replacement windows that contain insulated glass, it's smart to get up to speed on how low-emissivity films work, what the difference is between "hard-coat" and "soft-coat" versions, and how to make sure your new glass qualifies for different rebate programs.

-Contact Triple H Contracting today to schedule your free estimate for energy efficient windows in Brookhaven, Islip, Huntington, Smithtown, Huntington Station, Bay Shore, Brentwood, West Babylon, Ronkonkoma, Central Islip, and the surrounding areas in New York!
+Contact Triple H Insulation, Heating & Cooling today to schedule your free estimate for energy efficient windows in Brookhaven, Islip, Huntington, Smithtown, Huntington Station, Bay Shore, Brentwood, West Babylon, Ronkonkoma, Central Islip, and the surrounding areas in New York!

 The "e" in low-e stands for emissivity – the ability to emit radiant energy.
 A dark asphalt driveway has a high e-factor; it will absorb and emit a great deal of heat.
 A low-e coating emits almost no radiant energy.
 The coating is actually an invisible metal or metallic oxide film that's deposited on the surface of the glass during or after the manufacturing process.
 This microscopic layer allows light (short-wave energy) to penetrate the glass, but blocks most ultraviolet (UV) long-wave energy, which we feel as heat.
 Here's how low-e windows improve energy efficiency during summer and winter months: